hassansecfix/policy-edit/data/updated_policy_instructions_v4.0.md

 7. **Tool Name Extraction:** Remove parenthetical text like "(recommended)" from tool names
 8. **Simple Comments:** Use "Replaced" for company name, address, and logo rules
 9. **Comment Attribution:** Always include "Secfix AI" as comment_author for all operations
+10. **MANDATORY GRAMMATICAL CORRECTNESS:** All replacement text must be grammatically correct in context - check punctuation, articles (a/an), capitalization, sentence structure, and flow

 **DO NOT include:**